EzuaR/BetterHandCuff/README.md

 ﻿# BetterHandCuff ![GitHub All Releases](https://img.shields.io/github/downloads/EzuaR/BetterHandCuff/total)
-BetterHandCuff is a plugin that changes the entire handcuff system to a completely new one.
-This version is just the **beginning**.
+BetterHandCuff is a plugin that changes the entire handcuff system(And things related to it) to a completely new one.
 Wait for updates! (;
 <div style="background-color: #fff3cd; color: #856404; border: 1px solid #ffeeba; padding: 15px; border-radius: 5px; margin-bottom: 20px;">
   <strong>⚠️ Caution!</strong><br>